2023 Best Fine & Studio Arts Schools in the Southwest Region

 Read full report on Fine & Studio Arts at Texas Tech University

-Austin Community College District landed the #10 spot in the 2023 rankings for the best fine and studio arts programs.
-Austin Community College District is a fairly large public school located in the large city of Austin.
+With a ranking of #10, Austin Community College District did quite well on this year’s best schools for fine and studio arts students.
+Austin Community College District is a fairly large public school located in the city of Austin.

 After completing their degree, Fine Arts graduates from Austin Community College District carry an average student debtload of $14,000.